2DGD-F0TH/2DGD_F0TH/chapters/015_Tips_Tricks.md

 Another way to optimize your drawing routine is avoiding to change textures often: changing textures can result in a lot of context changes, so you should use only one texture (in the form of a [Sprite Sheet](#SpriteSheets)) and draw only a part of it, changing the coordinates of the rectangle that gets drawn.
 This way you'll save the PC a lot of work.

+### Avoid interactions between different input systems

+This is a small improvements that can be done on menu systems: if the player is using a keyboard to navigate the menu, the mouse should not interact with the menu.

+In many frameworks when a fullscreen game window "captures" the mouse cursor, this is put on the center of the screen, which could be where a menu item is positioned.

+Now imagine you are "flowing through" the menu, trying to load a saved file and the cursor is detected pointing at the "delete savefile" option; you are briskly walking through the menu and what you think is the "do you want to load this file?" dialog is actually asking "do you want to **delete** this savefile?".
+You click "yes" and your savefile is gone!

+This is an extreme edge case, but it could happen.
+Even if it is a minor annoyance like starting a new savefile when instead you want to load an existing one, it diminishes the quality of your experience.

 ### Sprite Stenciling/Masking

 \placeholder